 This product has been designed, manufactured and tested to achieve a high degree of safety and reliability.
 However, normal wear and tear will degrade parts and components.
 Cardiac Insight does not guarantee against failure or deterioration of components due to normal aging and/or use.

-10.6 EMC Declaration Tables
+11.6 EMC Declaration Tables

-CARDEA 20/20 ECG is intended for use in the electromagnetic environment specified below:
+CARDEA 20/20 ECG is intended for use in the electromagnetic environment specified in the following table:

-10.6.1 Electromagnetic Emissions
+11.6.1 Electromagnetic Emissions